 Dynamic remarketing campaigns show customers personalised content (including ads of products that they’ve viewed on your website or app) from a product feed that you control and attach to your campaign.
 You can create responsive display ads that are crafted for dynamic remarketing campaigns.
 If you’d like to have more control over your creatives, you can upload a display ad instead.

 Bear in mind

 Some advertisers using standard dynamic ads will begin to see suggested responsive display ads set up in their dynamic campaigns.
-Until these ads are reviewed and enabled, they'll remain paused.
+Until these ads are reviewed and enabled, they will remain paused.

 Existing standard dynamic ads will be read-only in the Google Ads experience, but will still serve unless paused by advertisers.